xcui1997/xcui1997.github.io/README.md

 # Otilia Stretcu's personal webpage

-This is the personal website of Otilia Stretcu, which can be visualized at [https://otiliastr.github.io/](https://otiliastr.github.io/).
+This is the personal website of Xin Cui, which can be visualized at [https://xcui1997.github.io/]

 ## How to use this template for your website